nathancmoore/data-structures/README.md

 ******************
 We have implemented a singly linked list using a Node and Linked List Class.

-We have the following methods
+We have the following methods.
+Additionally, we have overwritten the existing methods for len() and str() to reflect the size and contents of the list.

 Push
 Insert new Node to the front of the list.